LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/Introduction/introduction.md

 * The MTLS service is throttling protected, allowing only 10 requests per second (per incoming IP).

 * Uploaded certificates/mappings will be updated to runtime after 5 minutes.
 This is due to caching mechanisms embedded in the runtime resources.
 The Configration (certificate CRUD) resource is not cached.

+* It is possible to use the same certificate for different services but for each mapping of accountId + serviceName + url it will be only one certificate and the certificate name is unique.